 Middle Skill Job Opportunities in the Metropolitan Region

-The Workforce Boards of Metropolitan Chicago developed the Middle-Skill Job Opportunities in the Metropolitan Chicago Region (.pdf) publication for the purpose of sharing information on middle-skill job opportunities in the metropolitan Chicago region.
+The Workforce Partners of Metropolitan Chicago developed the Middle-Skill Job Opportunities in the Metropolitan Chicago Region (.pdf) publication for the purpose of sharing information on middle-skill job opportunities in the metropolitan Chicago region.

 Middle-skill jobs are defined as those jobs that require some training and/or education beyond high school but less than a bachelor's degree.